redpanda-data/terraform-provider-redpanda/README.md

 For cluster tests: `TF_CONFIG_DIR := examples/$(TEST_TYPE)/$(CLOUD_PROVIDER)`
 For datasource tests: `TF_CONFIG_DIR := examples/$(TEST_TYPE)/$(DATASOURCE_TEST_DIR)`

-This is done to enable persisting the name and id of a cluster created by standup while still allowing for name randomization.
+This is done to enable persisting the name and id of a cluster created by apply while still allowing for name randomization.
 Names and IDs are persisted by cloud provider, so you can switch between providers without losing them.
 You can also switch from the cluster test to the datasource test and the correct cluster will be reused depending on the cloud provider you have set.